-- Continued connection with the Metis Nation of Ontario and a local Metis elder within the school at the classroom and educator levels e.g., working with students in sharing activities and stories that promote Indigenous education and teachings (animal tracking, beading, traditional arts etc.) - Continued implementation of a Makerspace via rolling carts to support curriculum e.g. Science, Technology, Engineering, Arts, Mathematics (STEAM) - Entrepreneur fair offered by the grade 7 and 8 students integrating many aspects of the curriculum (posted online) - Partnerships with home, community and school to support students' academic progress continues to be a priority (Use of Seesaw and Google Classroom, invitations for parents and community members to volunteer, attend trips, work in classroom and the Makerspace are ongoing) This has increased dramatically with distance learning staff has participated in a number of online sessions and learned through videos to better support families and and students - Chromebooks continue to be provided for all students in grades 5-8 (3-8) (Maybe even 1-8 next year) to support teaching and learning in all curriculum disciplines and to guarantee equity of access . . . additional Chromebooks were purchased to support growing enrollment. - Technology devices, in particular, Chromebooks, shared with numerous families to support them during At Home Learning - 'Empower' training for a comprehension and vocabulary program to take place to broaden the level of reading competency support available.
-Currently there is one primary, one junior, and one intermediate Empower group running with a focus on decoding and spelling. - Equity and inclusivity continues to remain central to teaching and learning.
-The reference tools that were developed are being utilized at the school and board level.
-Feedback from students in grades 4-8 indicated that over 80% see themselves reflected in their learning.
+- Continued connection with the Métis Nation of Ontario. - Continued implementation of a Makerspace via rolling carts to support curriculum e.g. Science, Technology, Engineering, Arts, Mathematics (STEAM). - Entrepreneur fair offered by the grade 7 and 8 students integrating many aspects of the curriculum (posted online as well as face to face). - Partnerships with home, community and school to support students' academic progress continues to be a priority (Use of Seesaw and Google Classroom and the Makerspace are ongoing) staff has participated in a number of online sessions and learned through videos to better support families and students. - Chromebooks continue to be provided for all students in grades 1-8 (3-8) (maybe even 1-8 next year) to support teaching and learning in all curriculum disciplines and to guarantee equity of access.
+Additional Chromebooks were purchased to support growing enrollment. - Technology devices, in particular, Chromebooks, shared with numerous families to support them during At Home Learning. - 'Empower' training for a comprehension and vocabulary program to take place to broaden the level of reading competency support available.
+Four staff are currently trained and utilizing the program to help in closing the gap for a number of students. - Equity and inclusivity continues to remain central to teaching and learning.
+The reference tools that were developed are being utilized at the school and board levels.
+Feedback from students in grades 4-8 indicated that over 97% see themselves reflected in their learning. - Literacy, Math, FNMI, Mental Health, Early Years, Technology, Multi-Disciplinary Team and Experiential Learning Leads support teachers by sharing successful practices when planning and developing strategies to support students' learning. - Professional development to support students' learning is shared by various staff at monthly staff meetings. - To better meet the needs of students receiving special education services, an external resource individual has been providing professional development to school, administration and board level individuals.

-- Literacy, Math, FMNI, Mental Health, Early Years, Technology, Mutli-Disciplinary Team and Experiential Learning Leads support teachers by sharing successful practices when planning and developing strategies to support students' learning - Professional development to support students learning is shared by various staff at monthly staff meetings - To better meet the needs of students receiving special education services, an external resource individual has been providing professional development to school, administration and board level individuals - The entire staff received a one day professional development around the new mathematics curriculum - The junior division teachers partook in an additional 4 (1⁄2) day sessions to delve deeper into the new curriculum and examine the trajectory between the grades (knowing our junior math scores are the weakest, this was a priority) - New financial literacy technology is being used to support the money and finances strand - IT continues to support coding and it's now being more purposefully integrated with the math curriculum - A coding PD for some primary teachers was scheduled following April break, but will be postponed until we resume in person - Various online tools have been purchased to support remote learning (Raz Kids, Boom Cards, LaLilo etc,)
+- Increased access to tutoring, social work services, psycho-educational assessment, speech and language services and occupational therapy to support students. - New financial literacy technology is being used to support the money and finances strand.
+Intermediate students are looking at Non-Fungible Tokens (NFTs) and the market as part of their program. - IT continues to support coding and it's now being more purposefully integrated with the math curriculum. - Various online tools have been purchased to support remote learning (Raz Kids, Boom Cards, LaLilo etc.). - 2 Professional Development (PD) days for all primary teachers to support literacy. - FNMI lead and staff met in small groups to look at the Nelson Literacy Series and Indigenous education.